-- the defendant is still detained as a special patient when the maximum period of detention expires - the Attorney-General has not given a direction in respect of the defendant under sections 31(2) or (3); or - no certificate under the MH(CAT) Act or the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003 has been given in respect of the defendant (section 31(4) of the CP(MIP) Act).
+- the defendant is still detained as a special patient when the maximum period of detention specified in section 30 expires; and - the Attorney-General has not given a direction in respect of the defendant under sections 31(2) or (3); and - no certificate under the Mental Health Act or the Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003 has been given in respect of the defendant (section 31(4) of the CP(MIP) Act).

-The decision about whether the patient should be returned to court may take several months, as New Zealand Police also need to make recommendations to the Crown Law Office.
+A decision about whether a patient should be returned to court may take several months, as the police also need to make recommendations to the Crown Law Office.
 This process may involve finding witnesses and re-examining prosecution files that are several years old.
+In forming their advice to the Attorney-General, Crown Law may request additional documentation from the Ministry of Health, who will in turn, request information from the mental health service to ensure the Attorney-General can be satisfied about the grounds for the decision required.

-Note that where a responsible clinician believes that the patient is no longer unfit to stand trial, and/or that the patient no longer needs to be subject to the order of detention as a special patient, their report must be sent directly to all of the following people:
+Note that where a responsible clinician believes that a patient is no longer unfit to stand trial in accordance with section 77(3)(c), and/or that the patient no longer needs to be subject to the order of detention as a special patient, their report must be sent directly to all of the following people:

 - the Attorney-General

-- the Director of Mental Health
+- the Director

-- each of the persons specified in section 76(7)(b) of the Mental Health Act (section 78 of the Mental Health Act).
+- each of the persons specified in section 76(7)(b) of the Mental Health Act (section 78 of that Act).

-The report therefore needs to reflect the key issues about the patient's progress and management rather than being a detailed clinical summary.
+Clinical reports should be written to explicitly address the grounds for the decision that the Attorney-General is required to make, and should include the below information.
+The report therefore needs to reflect the key issues in regard to the patient's progress and management rather than being a detailed clinical summary.